-In a lively conversation through a translator, the friends shared that since prices for food have remained elevated, it's difficult to afford healthy groceries on a fixed income.
-At the pantry, the women both selected eggplant - an example of a healthy food they wouldn't be able to afford to buy at the store.
+Since food prices have increased, it's difficult to afford healthy groceries on a fixed income.
+At the pantry, the women both selected eggplant - an example of a healthy food they can't afford to buy at the store.

 The friends expressed their gratitude for the community of support they have at the agency - and in you.
 Thank you for partnering with the Food Bank and our agencies to make sure Rhode Islanders of all ages have nutritious food on the table and hope for tomorrow.